peterwangxw/maas-location-marketing-ios-sdk/README.md

-Custom Local Notification via PWLocalpointDelegate (Optional)
+PWLocalpointDelegate (Optional)
 --------------

-The PWLocalpoint provides the ability to custom the local notification.
-The Localpoint delegate method that facilitate this:
+The PWLocalpoint gives the chance to respond to important changes and custom local notification:

-- Add the *PWLocalpointDelegate* protocol for your `AppDelegate.h`
+- Register *PWLocalpointDelegate* protocol in your `AppDelegate.h`

 ````objective-c
 #import <UIKit/UIKit.h>
 #import <PWLocalpoint/PWLocalpoint.h>